-With around 80% of the world’s maple syrup produced here, Canada is famed for its natural beauty and incredible wildlife.
-It is known as the birthplace of ice hockey with Canadian teams as the top winners in the Olympics and various world championships.
-A range of untouched wilderness areas, as well as the perfectly spectacular northern lights- Aurora Borealis, make Canada one of the most explored destinations across the world.
-If you choose to study in Canada after 10th, you’re actually unlocking the opportunity to explore the rich culture and beautiful cities of Toronto, Montreal, Quebec or Vancouver along with pursuing your education at some of the world’s best universities.
+Canada is one of the most explored destinations across the world.
+If you are planning to study in Canada after 10, some of the best options you have is to study Class 12th by applying to high schools.
+Public Schools in Canada have minimal cost.
+You can also look for options on vocational courses like Stenography, Typewriting, Electrician, etc. If you choose to study in Canada after 10th, you’re unlocking the opportunity to explore the rich culture and beautiful cities of Toronto, Montreal, Quebec or Vancouver.
 Canadian universities are renowned for their excellent educational environment and abundant opportunities for growth and development.
 This blog compiles all the essential information about how you can study in Canada after 10th.

-The education system in Canada is funded and monitored by both the public and private institutions at all levels.
-The journey of a student begins at the primary level (Grade 1 – 8), moving onto secondary schooling (Grade 9 – 12).
+Canada education system is funded and monitored by both the public and private institutions at all levels.
+The journey of a student in the country begins at the primary level (Grade 1 – 8), moving onto secondary schooling (Grade 9 – 12).
 The country has approximately 15,000 primary and secondary schools with around 5.3 million enrolled students.

-Here is a list of major provinces and territories providing education in Canada:
+Here is a list of major provinces and territories which are renowned for secondary and senior secondary education in Canada:

 - British Columbia